oracle-livelabs/apex/forms-to-apex/1-analyze-sample-forms/analyze.md

 - [apex.oracle.com](https://apex.oracle.com/en/solutions/apps/)
 - [apex.world](https://apex.world/ords/f?p=100:700)

-Understanding how the mappings work on Data Blocks is also essential.
-In Forms, you can map Data Blocks into pages and page regions in APEX.
+Understanding how the mappings work on data blocks is also essential.
+In Forms, you can map data blocks into pages and page regions in APEX.
 There are different types of data blocks on Forms:

 1. **Single Record Blocks**:
 In Forms, you may use a single record block for data queries and modifying returned records.
-In APEX, you generally map Oracle Forms blocks that are insertable, updatable, and have a primary key to an Interactive Report with a form or an editable Interactive Grid.
-The Edit link on the Interactive Report allows access to a specific record for updating or deleting, and the interactive report lets you query the entries.
+In APEX, you generally map Oracle Forms blocks that are insertable, updatable, and have a primary key to an interactive report with a form or an editable Interactive Grid.
+The edit link on the interactive report allows access to a specific record for updating or deleting, and the interactive report lets you query the entries.
 An editable interactive grid lets you change several rows simultaneously without navigating to another form page.

 2. **Tabular Forms**:
-Tabular Forms blocks in Forms map to an Interactive Grid in APEX, allowing you to edit each item later as needed (select list, text field, number field, etc.).
+Tabular Forms blocks in Forms map to an interactive grid in APEX, allowing you to edit each item later as needed (select list, text field, number field, etc.).

 3. **Master Detail Blocks**:
-In Forms, Master Detail blocks highlight relationships between data blocks.
-In APEX, you can map this through the Master Detail region.
+In Forms, master detail blocks highlight relationships between data blocks.
+In APEX, you can map this through the master detail region.
 The child region represents the "detail," and the parent region represents the "master," which can be a page region such as an interactive grid.
 Both regions connect through the foreign key relationship between the columns.
 You can define several child relationships deep and any number of child relationships wide.

 4. **Non-Database Block**:
 Any block in Forms not associated with a database table or view is a non-database block.
 These blocks usually hold menus, lists, buttons, and other components.
 In APEX, we define these components based on their type.
 For example, the page designer defines buttons, while shared components define navigation menus.

 ## Task 2: Analyze Sample Forms

 To put the previous guidelines into perspective, let's see how we can analyze the business logic and components of one of our sample forms.
-For this example, we will use the Customer's form.
-Download the Sample Forms
+For this example, we will use the customer's form.
+Download the Sample Forms.

 We start by reviewing the existing components in the form to analyze which can be migrated to APEX, which will be mapped to APEX components, and which will be removed or rewritten.